NotAShelf/notashelf.dev/apps/notashelf.dev/posts/hello-world.md

 blog.
 Using Pandoc and jq for core functionality (plus sassc for styling), I have effectively put together an extremely portable and simple static site generator.
-Heavy emphasis on simple, however, as it lacks any customizability I didn not need personally.
-Sure, it is slow---relying on Bash and a Haskell program will do that---but it is also exactly how I wanted it.
+Heavy emphasis on simple, however, as it lacks any customizability I did not need personally.
+Sure, it is slow—relying on Bash and a Haskell program will do that—but it is also exactly how I wanted it.
 Not slow, mind you.
-Just, very simple and straightforward.
+Just very simple and straightforward.

 The script, unlike most of my projects, does not have one of my signature code names I associate with _beloved_ projects.
 Still, it excels at being compact: roughly 240 lines of code handle all functionality, fitting neatly into just a few screenfuls of text.
-For what it's worth, it does its job and it does it well enough above my expectations.
-Quite satisfied with how it turned out.
+For what it's worth, it does its job and does it well enough—above my expectations.
+I'm quite satisfied with how it turned out.

 ## What's Next